nohamen/robuxgenerator/how-to-use.md

-# Ever Wondered How To Use
+# Ever Wondered How To Use The Generator
 # Well Here's How!

 ### Just Type This Or Copy.